Technology continues to evolve and become an integral part of our daily lives at a frightening pace.

 Introducing the Online Display Screen Equipment Assessment Tool

-Musculoskeletal experts at OFI have developed a brand new user friendly Online Display Screen Equipment Assessment Tool in accordance with government Health & Safety Executive DSE regulation guidelines, providing clear easy-to-use DSE assessment tool.
+Musculoskeletal experts at OFI have developed an Online Display Screen Equipment Assessment Tool in accordance with government Health & Safety Executive DSE regulation guidelines, providing clear easy-to-use DSE assessment tool.
 You can enjoy a free trial here.